delphix/dcs-for-azure-templates/README.md

 The metadata store consists of the following tables that all must be in the same schema:
 * `discovered_ruleset` - This table is used to define a ruleset.
 The ruleset uniquely identifies columns and the algorithms that should be applied to those columns.
 This table is populated in one of two ways:
-    1. Automatically, via the profiling pipeline.
+    1. Automatically, via the discovery pipeline.
 The data in this table is populated in two stages.
        1. Probe the information schema or other metadata about the specified database, schema, catalog, etc. Populate the `discovered_ruleset` table with as much of the following information as possible:
-          * `dataset` (static) - determines which type of data this is, it will be something like `SNOWFLAKE`, but will be representative of the datasource; this value and will be statically populated in the appropriate profiling pipeline, and will be checked in masking pipelines to make sure that rules are applied only when they are referring to the appropriate dataset
+          * `dataset` (static) - determines which type of data this is, it will be something like `SNOWFLAKE`, but will be representative of the datasource; this value and will be statically populated in the appropriate discovery pipeline, and will be checked in masking pipelines to make sure that rules are applied only when they are referring to the appropriate dataset
           * `specified_database` (parameter) - the top-level identifier for the dataset, in the case of things like AzureSQL and Snowflake this will be the `database`, for things like Databricks it will mean the